KilianSteenman/010-templates/README.md

 # oot-3d-bt
-Binary Templates for OOT 3D file format
+010 Binary Templates for several OOT 3D file formats.

+Based on the data available on cloudmodding.